TA Psychotherapy Advanced Course (Transactional Analysis)

 How long is the course?

 4 years of formal teaching.
-1 year of the Foundation course and 3 years of the Advanced TA psychotherapy course.
+1 year foundation course (Certificate in Transactional Analysis Theory and Practice and 3 years of the Advanced TA psychotherapy course.
 For final qualifications, this is followed by a dissertation year.
 Some students will need more time to complete all the required hours.
 Usually this is one – three years beyond year four.

 Yes, all the course is based around weekends, and at the moment, they are all in Exeter.